 Of course, it’s important to have strong security tools to protect your users too.
 But how do you know if your current set of tools is enough?
-Check out our infographic to learn about 3 red flags you’re not getting what you were promised from your security stack.
+Check out our ebook to learn about security for remote workers.

 There’s no substitute for educating your users, but defense matters too.
 Nothing is more important than your first line of defense.
-Because it’s built into the foundation of the internet, Cisco Umbrella can protect your network from malware, ransomware, malicious cryptomining, and other advanced threats by blocking connections at the DNS layer.
+Because it’s built into the foundation of the internet, Cisco Umbrella can protect your network from malware, ransomware, malicious cryptomining, and other advanced threats by blocking connections using DNS-layer security.

 Your users may never thank you, but your security operations team will!